ROBERT SIEGEL, Host:

 NPR's Chris Arnold reports.

-Mr. CHARLIE DORSEY (Regional Sales Manager, Gorell Windows and Doors): It's going to look quite a bit different.
+CHARLIE DORSEY: It's going to look quite a bit different.

 ARNOLD: Charlie Dorsey is a regional sales manager for the company that makes the new windows, Gorell Windows and Doors.

 DORSEY: Plastic is going to be laid out from foundation, 10 feet out.
 At 12 feet from the perimeter of the home, there's going to be yellow caution tape.
 We're going to have to post signs that say Lead Poison Hazard: Do Not Enter.
 The workers will all be in full Tyvek suits with NIOSH 100 dual filter respirators, goggles, hoods, rubber gloves, rubber boots.
 It's going to look like there's astronauts in the yard.

 ARNOLD: As he is talking about this, a school bus pulls up in front of a neighbor's house.